andyZHH/NetSec23-24-Aufgabe4/readme.md

 ## Overview

-- NetML dataset is constructed by selecting several PCAP files from www.stratosphereips.org website.
 - non-vpn2016 dataset is the subset of ISCX-VPN-nonVPN2016 dataset from https://www.unb.ca/cic/datasets/vpn.html
 For non-vpn2016, three level of annotations are available: top-level, mid-level and fine-grained.
 Annotations on the training sets are publicly available.